FBoucher/stream-projects/_posts/2021/03/2021-03-10-Stream-168-AzUrlShortener-Scheduler_UI.md

     00:05:50 just chatting
     00:10:56 changing the stream setup because of a dog?!
     00:13:09 quick testing of the backend
-    01:10:59 debug a unwanted update
+    01:10:59 debug an unwanted update
     01:31:08 testing the UI
     02:10:56 Learning how to build Blazor Components